 11. Stick with your goals until you complete them

-If you want to stand out from the majority of aspiring improvisers out there, finish the projects that you start.
+If you want to stand out from the masses of aspiring improvisers out there, finish the projects that you start.
 Get through an entire transcription.
 Learn the entire chord progression and melody to that tune you’re working on.
-Take that line through all 12 keys.
+Take that line through all keys.
 Stop abandoning things half-way!
 The sooner you do this, the sooner you’ll see major improvements in your playing.

 12. Too much ambition?